devjgm/papers/cpp_civil_time.md

 Many different calendaring systems exist in the world, but the most commonly used calendar is the [Proleptic Gregorian Calendar].
-Supporting rarely used calendars would add complication to the library with little value.
+Supporting rarely used calendars would add complexity to the library with little value.
 Additionally, international standards such as [UTC] rely on the Gregorian Calendar.
-Therefore, we've chosen to not support other calendars.
+Therefore, we've chosen not to support other calendars.

 ### Civil times are always valid